Bavarian Alps: Notable summits

 By clicking on the word "List" in the various rows of the Lists column, a list other mountains in the particular range may be viewed (noting that some of them will be outside Bavaria or the Bavarian Alps).
 The table may be sorted by clicking on the sort symbols in the column headers.

 Landscape

 Like the Alps as a whole, the Bavarian Alps as part of the Northern Limestone Alps were heavily influenced by the last ice age.
 Cirques, lakes and typical U-shaped valleys were formed by the glaciers.
 Depositions by ice age rivers and glaciers left behind a gently rolling landscape in the Alpine Foreland with lakes and bogs.

+Animal life

+Due to hunting and environmental shifts, many animals are just now being reintroduced into the habitat they once roamed.
+The continent's giant cat, the lynx, is one of those returnees.
+The lynx disappeared from the Bavarian Alps in the 19th century due to human persecution, along with predatory demands.
+A release project by Czech colleagues in the 1980s allowed for the lynx to have a second wind in the area, with the growth of the lynx population in the region.
+The gray wolf is the second giant predator and native to the Bavarian Forest.
+Like the lynx, the wolf was presumed extinct in the region, but due to conservation efforts and restraint on hunting in the area, they, too, are making a comeback.

+Mammals such as wildcats, otters, or beavers inhabit the national park too.
+The region's most well-known bird is the capercaillie.
+The stocks of the capercaillie, which is quite rare in Germany, also decreased and nearly vanished in the Bavarian Forest during the 20th century.
+Although the bird was close to extinction, path regulations and sanctuaries helped to further their population growth.

+The persecution of native animals in the region has been a long-time concern and issue along the Bavarian Alps.
+Thanks to recent strides in conservation, many of these animals are being reintroduced into this habitat through park services such as the National Forest in Bavaria.